MatthewMckayDavies/dockerfile-imx-yocto/README.md

-# dockerfile-ub18-imx6-yocto
+# dockerfile-imx-yocto
-Ubuntu 18.04 i.MX6 (also i.MX8) Yocto development.
+Ubuntu 18.04 i.MX  Yocto development.

 ## Build image

 With or without cache:

 ```
-docker image build --rm --no-cache -t mmd/ub18-imx6-yocto .
+docker image build --rm --no-cache -t mmd/imx-yocto:ub18 .
-docker image build --rm  -t mmd/ub18-imx6-yocto .
+docker image build --rm  -t mmd/imx-yocto:ub18 .
 ```

-If when building an image with bitbake, there are problems with 'fetch' similart to the error below, it is worth building the image with --no-cache to obtain the latest certificates.
+If when building an image with bitbake, there are problems with 'fetch' similar to the error below, it is worth building the image with --no-cache to obtain the latest certificates.

 fatal: unable to access ' https://source.codeaurora.org/external/imx/linux-imx.git/': server certificate verification failed.
 CAfile: /etc/ssl/certs/ca-certificates.crt CRLfile: none